 There more awesome adventures in the Cordillera Blanca, including the Pastoruri Glacier and the strange Puya Raimondii plants.

-But it was time to hit the road again after a long time in one region, so we headed to the south of Peru, into the desert around Pisco, Ica, and Paracas.
+But it was time to hit the road again after a long time in one region, so we headed to the south of Peru, skipping Lima for now, and pushing into the desert around Pisco, Ica, and Paracas.

 Read More: August 2017 Monthly Recap